Turbulence modulation in buoyancy-driven bubbly flows: Funding

-DM acknowledges the support of the Swedish Research Council Grant No. 638-2013-9243 as well as 2016-05225.
-PP and VP acknowledge support from the Department of Atomic Energy (DAE), India under Project Identification No. RTI 4007, and DST (India) Project Nos.
-ECR/2018/001135 and DST/NSM/R\&D\_HPC\_Applications/2021/29.
+This work was supported by the Department of Atomic Energy (DAE), India under Project Identification No. RTI 4007, DST (India) Project Nos.
+ECR/2018/001135 and DST/NSM/R\&D\_HPC\_Applications/2021/29, and the Swedish Research Council Grant No. 638-2013-9243 as well as 2016-05225.